FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 ### Installing the plugin

-For this tutorial, you will use the [OAuth Single Sign-On – SSO (OAuth Client)](https://wordpress.org/plugins/miniorange-login-with-eve-online-google-facebook/) by [miniOrange](http://miniorange.com/), but any OpenID compatible plugin should do.
+For this tutorial, you will use the [OpenID Connect Generic plugin](https://github.com/oidc-wp/openid-connect-generic).

-{% include _callout-tip.liquid content="There are certain limitations with the free version of the 'OAuth Single Sign-On – SSO (OAuth Client)' plugin.
-There are paid versions that offer more flexibility, but this free version should be functional to demonstrate and implement SSO." %}

 Go to your WordPress Admin Dashboard at `localhost:8030/wp-admin` and click on the "Plugins" page from the sidebar.
-Click on the "Add New" button, and on the next page, search for "OAuth Single Sign On – SSO (OAuth Client)".
+Click on the "Add New" button, and on the next page, search for "OpenID Connect Generic".

 The plugin should be the first one in the search results.
+You want the one by `daggerhart`.
 Install and activate the plugin.

-{% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/select-miniorange-plugin.png" alt="Selecting the MiniOrange WordPress OIDC plugin." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/select-plugin.png" alt="Selecting the WordPress OIDC plugin." class="img-fluid" figure=false %}

-Once the plugin is activated, you should have an option labeled "miniOrange OAuth" in your left sidebar.
+Once the plugin is activated, choose "Settings" and then "OpenID Connect Client" from the left menu.
 This is where you will be able to configure the plugin to work with FusionAuth.

+{% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/configure-oidc-generic-client-settings-start.png" alt="Configuring the WordPress OIDC plugin." class="img-fluid" figure=false %}

+But first, let's set up FusionAuth.
+After you do that, you'll return to finish configuring this WordPress plugin.

 ### Configuring FusionAuth

 To get started with SSO, you need to create an application in FusionAuth.
 An application represents the resource where users will log in to, in your case, the WordPress site.
 Each website, mobile app, or any other application should be created as an application in FusionAuth.
+Users can use the same username and password to log in to all such applications managed by FusionAuth.

-You can click on the "Applications" menu from the sidebar and then the green plus ("+") button in the top-right corner.
+Click on the "Applications" menu from the sidebar and then the green plus ("+") button in the top-right corner.

 {% include _image.liquid src="/assets/img/blogs/wordpress-sso-fusionauth/application-list.png" alt="Applications list." class="img-fluid" figure=false %}